Key takeaways

 By the Numbers

-- Global WAM net income grew 19.4% YoY to $1.91B with AUM of $808B, and the WAM expense efficiency ratio improved from 65.3% in FY2023 to 58.2%, meaning fee-based earnings are scaling faster than costs.
-This is the highest-quality earnings stream in the business.
+- Global WAM net income grew 19.4% YoY to $1.91B with expense efficiency ratio improving from 65.3% to 58.2% over three years.
+Operating leverage in asset management is the highest-quality earnings stream in the portfolio.

 Risk Factors